vimode/frontend-mentor-challenges/social-proof-section/README.md

 ###### Pending Tasks

 - Final challenge screenshot(s) (desktop and mobile)
-- Submit the challenge at frontendmentor
+- Submit the challenge at frontendmentor.